DeepVince/vuejs-interview-questions/README.md

      ```
 153. ### Do you need to replace entire local state with vuex?
      No, if a piece of state strictly belongs to a single component, it could be just fine leaving it as local state. i.e, Eventhough vuex used in the application, it doesn't mean that you need to keep all the local state in vuex store.
 Other the code becomes more verbose and indirect although it makes your state mutations more explicit and debuggable.
+154. ### What are vuex getters??
+     Vuex getters acts as computed properties for stores to compute derived state based on store state.
+Similar to computed properties, a getter's result is cached based on its dependencies, and will only re-evaluate when some of its dependencies have changed.
+     Let's take a todo example which as completedTodos getter to find all completed todos,
+     ```javascript
+     const store = new Vuex.Store({
+       state: {
+         todos: [
+           { id: 1, text: 'Vue course', completed: true },
+           { id: 2, text: 'Vuex course', completed: false },
+           { id: 2, text: 'Vue Router course', completed: true }
+         ]
+       },
+       getters: {
+         completedTodos: state => {
+           return state.todos.filter(todo => todo.completed)
+         }
+       }
+     })
+     ```
+     **Note:**Getters receive state as first argument.